fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

 ---
 > This post is the first of a new series dedicated to .NET on AWS.
 Maybe not everyone knows that .NET is a first-class citizen on AWS.
 Just after the Java SDK, the .NET SDK was one of the first SDKs released in early 2010.

-In this post, we are going to explore one of the alternatives ways to deploy a Blazor WebAssembly application on AWS Elastic Beanstalk.
-We'll use GitHub as repository and AWS CodePipeline to retrieve source, build the project, create the necessary artifacts, and then deploy it to the AWS Elastic Beanstalk instance.
+In this post, we are going to explore one of the alternative ways to deploy a Blazor WebAssembly application on AWS Elastic Beanstalk.
+We'll use GitHub as a repository and AWS CodePipeline to retrieve the source code, build the project, create the necessary artifacts, and then deploy it to the AWS Elastic Beanstalk instance.
 And project target framework is .NET 6.

-Before going in the different steps, just few words about the AWS services we are going to use:
+Before going into the different steps, just a few words about the AWS services we are going to use:
 * AWS Elastic Beanstalk: an easy-to-use service for deploying and scaling web applications and services.
 This means that we can simply work on our code and the engine automatically handles the environment stuff needed to successfully execute the application, like deployment, capacity, load balancing, auto-scaling, and things like that.
 If you prefer, you can also modify all the environment settings to better fit your needs.
 More info at the [official page](https://aws.amazon.com/elasticbeanstalk/?nc1=h_ls).
 * AWS CodePipeline: a fully managed continuos delivery service.
 With CodePipeline you can automate the build and deploy service.
 More info at the [official page](https://aws.amazon.com/codepipeline/?nc1=h_ls).